 Can Betta Fish Live With Other Fish?

-In short, yes they can but there are some important things you need to know first. we have summarized them in our quick tips list below;
+In short, yes they can put Betta fish with other fish but there are some important things you need to know first. we have summarized them in our quick tips list below;

 - In order to house Betta fish with other fish and keep things peaceful, the first recommendation is that you have a fairly large tank.
 If you want to house your Betta fish with tank mates you should have a tank that is at the very minimum 10 gallons in size, preferable more than 20 gallons if possible.
 (More on Betta Tanks here).